-One of my main reasons was that Plymouth University’s top-up degree was a natural progressions from my FdSc Animal Science degree.
-Plymouth University was my top choice as it had a better choice of modules for the career I was striving to achieve and it also had a selection of modules which really interested me.
+One of my main reasons was that the University of Plymouth's top-up degree was a natural progression from my FdSc Animal Science degree.
+The University of Plymouth was my top choice as it had a better choice of modules for the career I was striving to achieve and it also had a selection of modules which really interested me.
 Plymouth also provided a module on advanced skills and concepts which would give you practical skills on your chosen topic.
-For me, this was of particular interest as one of topics covered was bat ecology and survey techniques, which I knew would greatly enhance my career prospects.
+For me, this was of particular interest as one of the topics covered was bat ecology and survey techniques, which I knew would greatly enhance my career prospects.

 How did we support you in your studies?
 If you used any support services whilst at the university how did they enable you to get to where you are today?

-Plymouth University supported my studies by providing access to a wide range of journals and books online and in the library.
+The University of Plymouth supported my studies by providing access to a wide range of journals and books online and in the library.
 The library staff were always helpful, finding what you needed or helping with the use of equipment.

 How did studying at Plymouth change your career aspirations and plans?

 Before starting university I didn’t know exactly which biology based career path I wanted to head towards.
-Studying at Plymouth University helped me to firmly set my career aspirations towards ecology by giving me a better theoretical and practical understanding of many ecology and conservation practices.
+Studying at the University of Plymouth helped me to firmly set my career aspirations towards ecology by giving me a better theoretical and practical understanding of many ecology and conservation practices.

 What is your favourite memory of studying for your degree at Plymouth?

-My favourite memory of studying at Plymouth University was definitely the topics covered on the advanced skills and concepts module.
-My favourite memory is from studying bat ecology and survey techniques, where we were taken to roosts of lesser horseshoe bats, pipistrelle bats, and long eared bats and watched them emerge whilst using bat detectors to listen to their calls.
+My favourite memory of studying at the University of Plymouth was definitely the topics covered on the advanced skills and concepts module.
+My favourite memory is from studying bat ecology and survey techniques, where we were taken to roosts of lesser horseshoe bats, pipistrelle bats, and long-eared bats and watched them emerge whilst using bat detectors to listen to their calls.
 This gave me valuable skills and practical experience but it also helped in creating better friendships through group work.

 How well did Plymouth prepare you for the challenges that you have faced, or will face, in your career?

-I would recommend Plymouth University because of the amount of resources available and the staff, who are helpful and do their best to assist your education.
+I would recommend the University of Plymouth because of the number of resources available and the staff, who are helpful and do their best to assist your education.
 The BSc (Hons) Animal Conservation Science course is broad but detailed and prepares you for a variety of careers.